JOravetz/StockTrendAnalyzer/README.md

 A Python script that analyzes historical stock market data from Alpaca Markets to detect trends in stock prices.
 It can identify patterns that indicate buy or sell signals and uses a combination of signal processing and statistical analysis to generate visualizations of the data.
 This tool is designed to help traders identify potential trading opportunities and make informed investment decisions.

 ## Requirements
-Python 3.6 or later
+- Python 3.6 or later
-Alpaca account with API keys
+- Alpaca account with API keys
-pandas_market_calendars package
+- pandas_market_calendars package
-alpaca_trade_api package
+- alpaca_trade_api package
-matplotlib package
+- matplotlib package
-numpy package
+- numpy package
-scipy package
+- scipy package

+The Alpaca API keys should be environment variables, as shown in the config.py file.
 ## Installation
 Clone this repository
 Install the required packages: